Not on display

 West had been a founding member of the Royal Academy in 1768/9 and had established a reputation as the leading proponent of the most severe and ambitious forms of ‘grand style’ painting.
 He produced several portraits which presented their sitters as figures from classical mythology, and made use of the specific character of Hebe, for example Grizzel Dundas as Hebe c.1777 (private collection) and that of an unidentified woman as Hebe in a portrait of 1778 (with the Sabin galleries in 1986).8 In presenting female sitters as Hebe, West was following the lead of Joshua Reynolds, who painted a full-length portrait of Mrs Philemon Pownall in this guise in the 1760s, and had exhibited at the Royal Academy in 1772 a portrait of the miniaturist Jeremiah Meyer’s young daughter as Hebe.9 Reynolds and West, however, were not the only British artists to paint this theme.
 At the Royal Academy annual exhibition of 1769, Francis Cotes’s ‘A young lady [in crayons] in the character of Hebe’ (location unknown) was reckoned ‘one of the works gaining attention this year’,10 and a mezzotint was issued in 1771 reproducing a painting by John Berridge of his sister as Hebe, wearing her hair and a costume very like that West gives to Mrs Worrell.11 Gavin Hamilton, internationally famous for his classical history paintings, produced several subject paintings showing Hebe as a half-length figure, and this seems to have formed the main visual model for West.
 The American painter would have known Hamilton’s work in Italy, and could have had access to the influential engraving after Hamilton’s Hebe by Domenico Cunego, published after 1764.12 West’s portrait follows the broad compositional arrangement of Hamilton’s picture quite closely, although Catherine Worrell, who is identified in contrast to Hamilton’s ideal, is more fully clothed, her costume more complex and rendered in greater specificity, and is turned to engage the viewer’s attention.

 In these various respects, West’s painting lays claim to the supposedly universal qualities associated with the classical heritage.
 But the biographical context of the painting would suggest much more material and local concerns, given the identity of the painter as an American based in London and the Caribbean connections of the sitter.
-Although Jonathan Worrell was to die in Surrey, he maintained his business links to the Caribbean, where he owned plantations whose profitability rested on the use of displaced Africans and men and women of African descent as slaves.13 So although it was painted in London and destined for a private house in England, the picture’s creation took place in the context of the dynamic circulation of people and money around the Atlantic tying together Britain, America, the West Indies and Africa.
-Behind the fanciful depiction of a young English woman as a classical goddess, and its appeal to timeless values, lies a history of economic exploitation and psychological and actual violence.
+Although Jonathan Worrell was to die in Surrey, he maintained his business links to the Caribbean, where he owned plantations whose profitability rested on the use of displaced and enslaved Africans and enslaved men and women of African descent.13 So although it was painted in London and destined for a private house in England, the picture’s creation took place in the context of the trafficking of people and money around the Atlantic, tying together Britain, America, the Caribbean and Africa.
+Behind the fanciful depiction of a young English woman as a classical goddess, and its appeal to timeless values, lies a history of economic exploitation and violence.
 Arguably, the universalising claims of classicism itself which maintained a powerful appeal during this era of imperial expansion and global commerce was intended in part to mask the contingent nature of artistic production.

 Notwithstanding Penny’s assertion about the moral stability of the figure of Hebe, there were other more eroticised interpretations of the mythological character which took the opportunity to display her flesh and accentuate her youthful attractiveness.
 The incident included in some mythological accounts – concerning Hebe’s eventual expulsion from the court of the gods following an accident which exposed her indecently to onlookers – was dwelt upon by several contemporary sources.14 In the visual arts the most notable examples include Matthew William Peter’s rendering of Hebe as partly and provocatively undressed (published as a mezzotint by John Raphael Smith on 10 January 1779), Francesco Bartolozzi's stipple engraving after G.B.
 Cipriani of a topless Hebe (published 27 June 1782) and the same engraver’s rendering in stipple of a partly undressed Hebe by Angelica Kauffmann (published 1 November 1782), while a number of actresses and singers (professional women whose morality was often under suspicion) were compared to Hebe in literary and pictorial form.15